 Sri Lanka is a full signatory to the UN convention against torture, http://www.ohchr.org/EN/ProfessionalInterest/Pages/CAT.aspx which obliges it to proceed to a prompt and impartial investigation wherever there is reasonable ground to believe that an act of torture has been committed under its jurisdiction.’
 It is, however, not a signatory to OPCAT, the Optional Protocol of the Committee Against Torture which would commit to independent international inspections of its detention centres.
 Dr Grim has few doubts as to why.

-The UN’s Committee Against Torture is consdidered the case of Sri Lanka at its 59th meeting in Geneva in November.
+The UN’s Committee Against Torture considered the case of Sri Lanka at its 59th meeting in Geneva in November.
 In the filed papers Sri Lanka’s responses to allegations, made and substantiated by numerous NGOs, of torture in its detention centres is to say that without names they cannot look into it, that they have abandoned torture, modified antiterrorism laws and begun a Justice and Reconciliation process.
-Human rights organisations presented a different picture: Freedom from Torture submitted evidence of 279 people tortured since the war ended, 22 since the current government won power in 2015.
-The Sri Lankan Human Rights Commission has received 628 complaints of torture since President Sirisena won power.
-S
+Human rights organisations presented a different picture: the UK NGO Freedom from Torture submitted evidence of 279 Sri Lankans in the UK alleging torture since the war ended, 22 since the current government won power in 2015.
+Back in Sri Lanka, the Sri Lankan Human Rights Commission has received 628 complaints of torture since President Sirisena won power.

 The UN found one member of Sri Lanka’s delegation particularly surprising: Sisira Mendis, answered no questions.
 Why was he there?
 In 2008-9 he headed Sri Lankan Criminal Intelligence and Terrorism Intelligence Divisions. these organisations stand accused by the UN of routine torture and sexual violence, most particularly in the famous fourth floor of their Colombo headquarters, a place many torture survivors can describe in detail.
 Who would select a known torturer to uphold his country’s claim to progress on human rights?
 It seems it was Mr Samaraweera, who apologised to Chatham House members for his unfortunate choice of delegate, claiming that he had omitted to do a thorough background check on the notorious torture-master.